 These fermented sugar snap peas are healthy snacking at its best.
-They’re a great addition to your home preservation plans, too.
+They’re a great addition to your home preservation plans, too, as fermentation extends the shelf life of fresh produce.

 New to fermenting foods?
 Be sure to read this compilation of frequently asked questions before you get started!